Value investing: Further evolution

 The concept of value (as well as "book value") has evolved significantly since the 1970s.
 Book value is most useful in industries where most assets are tangible.
 Intangible assets such as patents, brands, or goodwill are difficult to quantify, and may not survive the break-up of a company.
 When an industry is going through fast technological advancements, the value of its assets is not easily estimated.
 Sometimes, the production power of an asset can be significantly reduced due to competitive disruptive innovation and therefore its value can suffer permanent impairment.
 One good example of decreasing asset value is a personal computer.
-An example of where book value does not mean much is the service and retail sectors. ne modern model of calculating value is the discounted cash flow model (DCF), where the value of an asset is the sum of its future cash flows, discounted back to the present.
-Contemporary value investors like Vitaliy Katsenelson have contributed insights on applying value principles in modern, dynamic markets.
+An example of where book value does not mean much is the service and retail sectors.
+One modern model of calculating value is the discounted cash flow model (DCF), where the value of an asset is the sum of its future cash flows, discounted back to the present.